This post may contain affiliate links. Please read how we make money for more information.

 Consult an Attorney and Accountant

-Something that should be near the top of any starting a cleaning business checklist is consulting with an attorney and accountant before you start your new business venture.
+Something that should be near the top of your checklist is consulting with an attorney and accountant before you start your new business venture.
 Laws and regulations differ depending on where you are located.
 It’s important to consult with professionals to make sure you are in compliance with all federal, state, and local laws.
 You don’t want to miss anything!

 Another reason why you would want to consult with legal and financial professionals is to make sure you have the right business structure for your particular situation.
 Most businesses are organized as either sole proprietorships, limited liability corporations (LLC), or corporations.